ultravideo/uvgComm/FEATURES.md

 ### Screen sharing

-Kvazzup uses Qt to provide ability for screen capture by taking screen shots at constant rate.
+uvgComm uses Qt to provide ability for screen capture by taking screen shots at constant rate.